Linwei-Wu/warming_soil_biodiversity/README.md

 # warming_soil_biodiversity

-R codes for statistical analyses of the manuscript 'Climate warming reduces microbial biodiversity in a temperate grassland' '
+R codes for statistical analyses of the manuscript 'Reduction of microbial diversity in grassland soil is driven by long-term climate warming' published on Nature Microbiology: https://www.nature.com/articles/s41564-022-01147-3